sindhuprasad/sindhuprasad.github.io/_posts/2015-08-09-HashMap-Intro.md

 - If 2 objects are equal (== or `equal` method returns true), their hash code must be same
 - If 2 objects have same hash code, that does not mean they are always equal

-If a custom object is being used as a key for a HashMap, its always important to implement `equals` and `hashCode` method that satisfies the above contract.
+If a custom class object is being used as a key for a HashMap, its always important to implement `equals` and `hashCode` method that satisfies the above contract.

 ```
 public boolean equals(Object o)